The organisms found in the soil are called soil organisms; The soil microorganisms maintain the plant’s right environment to grow well.

 Studying these microorganisms present in the soil is called Soil microbiology.

-a) Prokaryotic cells – singled cell organisms ( Bacteria, actinomycetes).
+a) Prokaryotic cells – single-cell organisms ( Bacteria, actinomycetes).

 b) Eukaryotic cells – multicellular organisms (fungi, algae, nematodes, worms, etc.)